Rusty Rueff Bio (long version)

 As a CEO, Rusty most recently led SNOCAP, Inc. from 2005 until the successful acquisition of the company by imeem, Inc. in April, 2008.
 SNOCAP was the world’s first end-to-end solution for digital licensing and copyright management services empowering record labels and individual artists to monetize their digital creations on popular sites such as MySpace and other social networks.

-Prior he was Executive Vice President of Human Resources for Electronic Arts (EA).
+Prior he was an Executive Vice President for Electronic Arts (EA).
 Joining EA in 1998, he was responsible for global Human Resources, Talent Management, Corporate Services, Facilities and Real Estate, Corporate Communications, and Government Affairs, reporting to EA’s Chairman and CEO.
-In 2003, Fortune Magazine named EA one of the “Top 100 Places to Work For” in the United States.
+During his tenure as EVP of HR, Fortune Magazine named EA one of the “Top 100 Places to Work For” in the United States.

 Prior to joining EA, Rueff held positions with the PepsiCo companies for over 10 years.
 He concluded his career with PepsiCo as Vice President, International Human Resources.